Is a Heat Pump a Good HVAC Option in Portland

 High-efficiency heat pumps also dehumidify better than central AC units, which means more savings and better cooling.
 In addition to maximizing energy savings, advances in technology have enhanced the performance of heat pumps in recent years.
 For example, two-speed compressors enable heat pumps to operate close to the heating or cooling capacity.
 Not only does this save large amounts of energy, but it also reduces compressor wear.

 Some heat pumps also come with variable-speed or dual-speed motors on their fans.
 This keeps air moving at a comfortable speed, minimizing drafts and increasing your energy savings.
 Many high-efficiency heat pumps also come equipped with a desuperheater, which recovers waste heat from the heat pump’s cooling process.
-This enables the system to heat your water two to three times more efficiently than a conventional electric water heater.

 Is it good for the Pacific Northwest climate?